georgekaunda/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a command that finds all empty files and directories in the current directory and all sub-directories
+a script that decodes acrostics that use the first letter of each line